A Big Helping of Olde England... in a Small Package

 The effect of the package is somewhat like that of the initial New MINI Cooper back in 2001: BMW wanted to create an upscale, sporty coupe that screamed "quality" at every turn and touch, and they really pulled it off with the New MINI.
 This amp feels top-drawer, legitimate.
 From what I can tell, this is the first time that Marshall has put out an affordable amp that looks, sounds, and plays like their early classic amps, but in the medium price range.
 There is only one channel.
 The amp is fairly straightforward but it is also full-featured.

-Despite the fact that I was looking for a lower wattage amp from the start, I’ll confess that once I began research in earnest, I was tugged at in a nagging sort of way towards the slight upsell to the Origin 50.
+Despite the fact that I was looking for a lower wattage amp from the start, I’ll confess that once I began research in earnest, I was tugged in a nagging sort of way towards the slight upsell to the Origin 50.
 These days, fifty watts through a twelve-inch speaker will definitely handle playing with a band in practically any situation.
 But then I read of the forty-one pound weight of the Origin 50 and I realized I already have amps that heavy, and that fact reminded me that part of what I specifically wanted in this case was a lighter amp like the ten pounds lighter Origin 20.
 Back on track!

 The Sound